[Solved] Is your screen print cracking or fading? Here’s how to avoid it

 The best way to fix this is to monitor your flashes closely especially to the underbase color.
 Never ‘over-flash’ as that will cause a problem with adhesion of the top colors to the underbase.
 So make sure when you flash cure, keep the temperatures between 240—250°; enough to get the ink gelling, but not cured.

-Again, find a reliable heat source that distributes heat evenly.
+Again, find a reliable heat source that distributes heat evenly like a heat press.
 Messing up this process is bound to cause more headaches down the road.

 If you are already screen printing using plastisol inks, consider making your own plastisol transfers!
 They are easy to get started and will surely take your skills to the next level.